nate-adkins/nate-adkins.github.io/_projects/loopy.md

 - Ubuntu Linux and ROS
 - Microcontroller interfacing in C and Python
-- Created the first iteration of a custom Dynamixel servo motor library in Python
+- Created a custom library for Dynamixel servo motors

 ## Research